Treatment Programs at Acadiana Recovery Center

 the client has met and accomplished all the program requirements of treatment and counseling outlined in his/her discharge plan.
 The Rehab program staff meets and exceeds the highest standards of their respective professional disciplines and offers sensitive, insightful and constructive treatment for the chemically dependent client.

 *Note – Some programs require daily attendance; others meet only one to three times per week.
 Intensive outpatient treatment programs require a person to attend 15 to 20 hours of treatment activities per week.
-Outpatient programs can last from about 2 months to 3 months depending on councilor recommendation.
+Outpatient programs can last from about 2 months to 3 months depending on counselor recommendation.